-During the course you will study a range of modules including ecological surveys, conservation practices, coastal management, farm habitats, livestock conservation, rural technology, forestry estate maintenance, countryside tourism, green woodwork, forest recreation and environmental interpretation.
+During the course you will study a range of modules including ecological surveys, conservation practices, coastal management, farm habitats, livestock conservation, rural technology, forestry estate maintenance, countryside tourism, woodland habitat, forest recreation and environmental interpretation.

 The opportunity to work with voluntary organisations in the UK and in Europe.
 Assessment includes both coursework and exams.

 University study such as our FdSc Conservation & Countryside Management or employment in the industry, FdSc Agriculture, or BSc (Hons) Agriculture.

 Careers in the industry